 Children arriving in an EU country alone are protected until a durable solution is found.
 Durable solutions should be determined in the interest of the child and shall consist of either:

 EU policy is based on the respect for the rights of the child as set out in the EU Charter of Fundamental Rights and in the United Nations Convention on the Rights of the Child.
 In 2010, the EU adopted an Action Plan on Unaccompanied Minors which proposed an EU-wide approach to dealing with non-EU children who arrive in EU countries without adult companions.
+In April 2017, The Commission adopted a Communication on the protection of children in migration.

 return and reintegration in the country of origin; or